On Trimming Tensor-structured Measurements and Efficient Low-rank Tensor Recovery

 In this experiment, we apply our proposed methods to compress and recover a real-world video dataset.
 We use the video of a flickering candle flame from the Dynamic Texture Toolbox (\url{http://www.vision.jhu.edu/code/}).
-For more tractable computations, we consider only $10$ frames cropped to $30 \times 30$ pixels around the center of the image.
+For more tractable computations, we consider only $10$ frames cropped to $40 \times 40$ pixels around the center of the image.
 We compress the video tensor using i.i.d.
 Gaussian and face-splitting product of i.i.d.
-Gaussian measurement ensembles of dimensions $\R^{2700 \times 9000}$ which correspond to $30\%$ compression.
-The original tensor is approximately of HOSVD rank $(8,9,5)$, with a relative error of low-rank tensor fitting via HOOI iteration (implemented in the Tensorly package) of $0.009$.
-Our goal is to recover this structure from data-oblivious measurements, that is a harder task than the HOSVD components recovery tailored for a particular dataset.
-Yet, with TrimTIHT and KaczTIHT methods we approach a compatible $10^{-2}$ relative error for the recovery from the data-oblivious measurements, as shown in Figure~\ref{img:candle_video}.
+Gaussian measurement ensembles of dimensions $\R^{4000 \times 16000}$ which corresponds to $25\%$ compression.
+The original tensor is approximately of HOSVD rank $(6,7,2)$, with a relative error of low-rank tensor fitting via HOOI iteration (implemented in the Tensorly package) of $0.027$.
+Our goal is to recover this structure from data-oblivious measurements, which is a harder task than the HOSVD components recovery tailored for a particular dataset.
+Yet, with the TrimTIHT and KaczTIHT methods, we approach a compatible $10^{-2}$ relative error for the recovery from the data-oblivious measurements, as shown in Figure~\ref{img:candle_video}.

-Specifically, in Figure~\ref{img:candle_video}, we plot the relative error with iterations of KaczTIHT and TrimTIHT ($m_{trim}= 550$) for recovery from Gaussian measurements and from face-splitting measurements.
-Note that the \emph{face-splitting measurements take $128$ times less memory than unstructured i.i.d. measurements} ($2700\times(30+30+10) \text{ vs. } 2700\times(30\times30\times 10)$ bits) to store, while allowing for essentially the same recovery properties.
+Specifically, in Figure~\ref{img:candle_video}, we plot the relative error with iterations of KaczTIHT and TrimTIHT (Here, we chose $m_{trim}= 650$ for face-splitting measurements and $m_{trim}= 500$ for Gaussian measurements) for recovery from Gaussian measurements and from face-splitting measurements.
+Note that the \emph{face-splitting measurements take $175$ times less memory than unstructured i.i.d. measurements} ($4000\times(40+40+10) \text{ vs. } 4000\times(40\times40\times 10)$ bits) to store, while allowing for essentially the same recovery properties.

-In conclusion, both proposed methods are able to recover the original video almost to the best low-rank approximation error, and TIHT immediately diverged for both type of measurements, so it is not shown in the figure.
-KaczTIHT converges faster than TrimTIHT and this can be attributed to the relatively high rank of the problem.
+In conclusion, both proposed methods are able to recover the original video to almost the best low-rank approximation error.
+However, TIHT immediately diverges for both types of measurements and is therefore not shown in the figure.
+KaczTIHT converges faster than TrimTIHT, and this can be attributed to the relatively high rank of the problem.